microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ## Solution architecture

 The high-level architecture of the solution is illustrated in the diagram.
-The lab is performed within the context of a notebook running within Azure Notebooks.
+The lab is performed within the context of a notebook running within Azure Machine Learning compute instance.
 Various notebooks are built to test the integration with the Cognitive Services listed, to train custom ML services, and to integrate the results in a simple user interface that shows the result of processing the claim with all of the AI services involved.

 ![The High-level architectural solution begins with a Claim, which us submitted for processing using a notebook in Azure Databricks.
 This notebook coordinates the calls to Computer Vision, Text Analytics, and Containerized Services, which includes a Classification Service and a Summary Service that both processes claim text.](media/image2.jpg 'High-level architectural solution')